-- Provided high-quality, tailored energy advice to nearly 300,000 local people to help them take control of their energy use at home
+- Provided high-quality, tailored energy advice to more than 365,000 local people to help them take control of their energy use at home.

-- Trained and supported more than 55,000 people to empower them to take action on sustainable energy within their own organisations and communities across the UK, either as volunteers or in their professional lives
+- Trained and supported more than 68,000 people to empower them to take action on sustainable energy within their own organisations and communities across the UK, either as volunteers or in their professional lives.

-- Reached perhaps 50,000 young people with our high-quality education programmes, helping them become influential energy activists in their own homes and schools.
+- Reached approximately 56,000 young people with our high-quality education and youth leadership programmes, helping them become influential energy activists in their own homes, communities and schools.
 (Though if teachers have done what they tell us – carried on using the resources in future years – the total could be several times this.)

-It is even harder to measure our real impact on carbon dioxide emissions since much of our work is about motivating and enabling others to take action, rather than direct interventions of our own.
+It is even harder to measure our real impact on carbon dioxide emissions since much of our work is about changing policy or enabling others to take action, rather than direct carbon reduction interventions of our own.
 But we’ve tried: we think that measures installed as a result of our home energy advice work alone have led to a reduction in lifetime carbon dioxide emissions of over 3.5m tonnes.